 Additionally, with the connected world bringing about a myriad of additional threats to organisational well-being, it must be noted that a new supplier can – if their infrastructure has been compromised – leak data pertaining to their clients.

-In order to address this, ROCK undertake dark web scans and constantly monitor suppliers to determine if cyber criminals are in possession of any information of theirs and in turn allow for action to be taken to protect our client's organisation.
+In order to address this, ROCK undertakes dark web scans and constantly monitors suppliers to determine if cybercriminals are in possession of any information of theirs and in turn allow for action to be taken to protect our client's organisation.

 Our learning facilities also help our clients to secure their organisations through effective and engaging cyber security training modules.
 Research has shown that 80% of cyber security incidents are attributable to human error² but, with ROCK’s GCHQ-accredited cyber security training courses accessible via our Learning Management System, employees can discover precisely how they can help to secure their employers’ digital infrastructures.